 All around the world, nations have been blessed with characters of valor, worthy of emulation; people who are nothing less than gifts to humanity.
 The unfortunate thing about this is that very often it appears as though African heroes are ‘uncelebrated’ and remembered less.
 They are forgotten while alive how much more the minute they are no longer with us.
 In the absence of stumbling on history in schools, little or nothing will be known about some notable people in history that we ought to know like the palm of our hands.

 Late last year Burkina Faso was all over the news for all the political tussle that you can imagine.
 The nation has battled with their president who has been in power since 1987.
 Blais Compaore toppled the government of Thomas Sankara and seized power from then on till December 2015, when he reluctantly stepped down from the position.
-Coupled with that he was charged to court for the assassination of his comrade and Burkina Faso’s Head of State, Capt Thomas Sankara.
+Coupled with the fact that he was charged to court for the assassination of his comrade and Burkina Faso’s Head of State, Capt Thomas Sankara.

 So who was/is Thomas Sankara?
 As Mandela is to South Africa, so also is Thomas to Burkina Faso.
 At 33 Thomas Sankara, the son of a World War II veteran had become Burkina Faso’s president.
 From “Upper Volta”, he changed the nation’s name to Burkina Faso- meaning the Land of Upright Men.
 He was a “marxist” revolutionary, Pan- Africanist and incredibly loved by the people.
 Often called the ‘Che Guevara’ of Africa, he toppled a controversial tyrant and assumed power in 1983, serving for 4 years till his assassination on 15 October 1987.